kafkaesc/Lenguau/README.md

 The full code for this project can be viewed at https://github.com/kafkaesc/Lenguau/

+The full code for the Lenguau API can be viewed at https://github.com/kafkaesc/Lenguau-API

 ## To Run

 1. Navigate to the project folder